roman-milk/roman-milk.github.io/debutante-milf-lesbian-submissive.md

  "Oh Mom," Miranda immediately softened.

  "This is your day, honey," I said, squeezing her foot.
 "We can talk about everything else another day.
 Let's get you looking like a queen...my queen."
 Thoughts of sexually submitting to Miranda suddenly at the forefront of thought after witnessing Gwen going down on Serena I took a glance between her legs.
-Report_Story #9